k24d/ssm-vault/DOCKER.md

 POSTGRES_USER=dbuser
 ```

-Instead of creating `.env`, we can start a container like this:
+Instead of using `.env`, we can start a container as follows:

 ```
 $ ssm-vault exec -p /app/dev -- docker-compose run app
 ```

+In general, `.env` is more suitable for personal access keys of each developer, while SSM Parameter Store is better for shared credentials like 3rd-party service's API keys.

-### Using ssm-vault within the container
+### Using ssm-vault from the container

-It's tedious to call `ssm-vault exec` every time we start containers.
-We could embed `ssm-vault` in the container and use it whenever the container starts.
+It's tedious to enter `ssm-vault exec` every time we start containers.
+Let's embed `ssm-vault` in a container and use it when the container starts.

 You can add the following lines to your `Dockerfile` in order to install `ssm-vault`:
-(See [examples/docker/Dockerfile](examples/docker/Dockerfile) for full example.)

 ```bash
 # Install ssm-vault